sayakpaul/MLPMixer-jax2tf/README.md

 For more details on the training protocols, please follow [1, 3].

-The original model classes and weights [4] using the `jax2tf` tool [5].
+The original model classes and weights [4] were converted using the `jax2tf` tool [5].
 For details on the conversion process, please refer to the [`conversion.ipynb`](https://colab.research.google.com/github/sayakpaul/MLPMixer-jax2tf/blob/main/conversion.ipynb) notebook.

 ## Other notebooks